Skip to main content

 ORDER BY id;

--- ANY/ALL use tokenized index
+-- ANY/ALL use the tokenized index

 SELECT id, content FROM t WHERE SEARCH('content:ANY(machine learning)') ORDER BY id;